virgilcj/LexiCrypt/README.md

 # LexiCrypt

-**LexiCrypt** is a shellcode obfuscation and encoding tool that transforms raw shellcode bytes into a "lexicon" of words derived from file names in the windows system32 directory.
+**LexiCrypt** is a shellcode obfuscation and encoding tool that transforms raw shellcode bytes into a "lexicon" of words derived from file names in the windows system32 directory, the /usr/bin directory on linux, or use a randomly generated list at runtime.
 The resulting encoded output can then be embedded into a code template in various programming languages (e.g., C++, Rust, C#, Go, VBScript/WScript).
 This approach can help disguise shellcode and potentially bypass naive detection mechanisms.

 **Note:** *This tool is intended to be compiled and executed on Windows platforms only.* It relies heavily on Windows-specific directories.
 Plans to add linux support and feeding the tool a custom wordlist are on the to-do list.

 ## How It Works
 1. **Wordlist Generation**:
    LexiCrypt scans a directory (by default `C:\Windows\System32`) to gather a large set of unique filenames (without extensions).
 From these filenames, it selects and shuffles 256 unique words.
 Each unique word maps to a single byte (`0x00` to `0xFF`).